 The academy trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
-The trustees of The Thames Learning Trust Limited are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as The Thames Learning Trust.
+The trustees of The Thames Learning Trust are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as The Thames Learning Trust.

-Details of the trustees who served during the period are included in the Reference and Administrative Details on page 3 of this report.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on the preceding pages of this document.